Concepts

 A part is the central concept of Part-DB.
 A part represents a single kind (or type) of a thing, like an electronic component, a device, a book or similar (depending on what you use Part-DB for).
 A part entity just represents a certain type of thing, so if you have 1000 times a BC547 transistor you would create ONE part with the name BC547 and set its quantity to 1000.
 The individual quantities (so a single BC547 transistor) of a part, should be indistinguishable from each other so that it does not matter which one of your 1000 things of Part you use.
 A part entity has many fields, which can be used to describe it better.
 Most of the fields are optional:

 • Name (Required): The name of the part or how you want to call it.
 This could be a manufacturer-provided name, or a name you thought of yourself.
-The name have to be unique in a single category.
+Each name needs to be unique and must exist in a single category.

 • Description: A short (single-line) description of what this part is/does.
 For longer information, you should use the comment field or the specifications